-TPU 95A (thermoplastic polyurethane) is Ultimaker’s semi-flexible material that can be used in a wide variety of engineering projects where performance is more important than aesthetic qualities.
-Although most flexible filaments are usually hard to print, Ultimaker TPU 95A is optimized for easier and faster printing without negatively affecting the layer bonding.
+Ultimaker TPU 95A (thermoplastic polyurethane) is a semi-flexible material that can be used in a wide variety of engineering applications where performance is more important than aesthetic qualities.
+Although most flexible filaments are usually difficult to print, Ultimaker TPU 95A is optimized for easier and faster printing without negatively affecting layer bonding.

-In most instances, extra adhesives are not necessary for a successful print.
-For even better build plate adhesion, apply a thin layer of glue (included in the accessory box of your 3D printer) to the glass plate.
+In most instances, extra adhesion is not necessary for a successful print, but we always advise applying a thin layer of glue (included in the accessory box of your Ultimaker) to the glass plate for the best adhesion.

 For more information, download the safety data sheet for Ultimaker TPU 95A here.